Marauders in Morocco in 2017

 Though we had gone almost to the top , we could not find the exact panoramic view point.
 For lack of time, we had to come back, to our Taxi stand and leave for Volubilis.
 The ruins of the Phoenician and Roman city of Volubilis were located just 5 kilometers away.
 It is commonly considered as the ancient capital of the kingdom of Mauretania.
 Today it is a UNESCO World Heritage Site, It is almost similar to Izmir , we had seen in Turkey.
 So we saw it from outside.
 Then we came back to Meknes.

 We were lucky to get a share taxi to go back to Fez.
 At the Taxi stand, we had some refreshing orange juice.
-Ornage juice is really cheap and tastes very good in Morocco.
+Orange juice is really cheap and tastes very good in Morocco.
 Orange trees can be seen anywhere, just as olive tree.

 After reaching Fez, we walked around the Medina (old town) and bought some souvenirs and things which we wanted to buy in Morocco.
 We went to a wonderful leather shop to buy some unique bags.
 I bought some amazing shoes at a price much cheaper than in India, from another leather shop.
 The leather product of Morocco is very famous and world class.

-We bought some other sourvenirs at Attarine souk.
-Later I understood that it was in souk, where perfume or Attars were sold.
-Actually the word Attar is an Arabic word.
-Today we splurged at a good restaurant (Dar Tagine) recommended by Mohammad - where there was a set meal.
+(Dar Tagine) recommended by Mohammad - where there was a set meal.
 We went there since there was Pastilla, a delicacy in Morocco.
 They served Pigeon Pastilla along with a set meal.
 The food was really good.

 There were only European customers there.
 Mohammad told me that they (restaurant owner) would drop us at our Riad, otherwise we would be lost in the Medina.

 Mohammad told us that there were plenty of trains to Casablanca.
 We took the 7.40 am train to go to Casablanca.
 The train station was a little far from our Riad.
-So we left by metred Taxi and paid 16 MAD to the station.
+So we left by metered Taxi and paid 16 MAD to the station.
 We bought the ticket after reaching the station.

-Inside Casablanca station
+Inside Casablanca station |

 The train took a longer time than we had thought and therefore we had to drop our idea of going to Hassan II mosque.
-In the meantime we got to know that Nezha was still in Agadir and Raaja was in Marrkech and would reach Casablanca a little late.
+In the meantime we got to know that Nezha was still in Agadir and Raaja was in Marrakech and would reach Casablanca a little late.
 So we could not meet our friends, as we had planned, nor could we go to Hassan II mosque.
 We hope to come to Morocco again and catch up with them.
 Inshallah !
 Moreover we have not been able to places like Essouria, Rabat, Tangier, Ceuta, Tetouan.